Torna a casa

 "Torna a casa" (lit.
 'Come back home') is a rock ballad song by Italian group Måneskin.
-It was released on 28 September, 2018 by Sony Music and was included in their debut album Il ballo della vita.
+It was released on 28 September 2018 by Sony Music and was included in their debut album Il ballo della vita.

 The single topped the FIMI chart in Italy and received the quintuple platinum certification.
 By July 2025, the music video on YouTube has gathered more than 185 million views.

 Music video

 The music video for "Torna a casa", directed by Giacomo Triglia and shot inside Villa Arconati, premiered on 1 October 2018 via Måneskin's official YouTube channel.
-Dancers: Francesca Stelladiplastica and Silvia Bonavigo.
+It featured dancers Francesca Stelladiplastica and Silvia Bonavigo.